thebgacademy/bga-site/content/FAQs.md

 No. See above.

 **Who is organising this?**
 The Tree of Life Programme at the Wellcome Sanger Institute in Cambridge, UK is the main host of Biodiversity Genomics Academy 2023.
-Please contact [[Sujai Kumar]] if you have any questions or suggestions.
+Please contact damon [@] thebgacademy.org if you have any questions or suggestions.